 You can easily filter your Planner to isolate particular combinations of Booking Types and/or Resources - note the two "Filter" drop-down menus...

 ...And when viewing Today, a live "time line" moves across the Planner, giving you a helpful visual indicator of where you're at with your bookings for the day.

 Changing dates is also really easy too.
 Simple click 'Change Date' on the Planner and select your required date.
 The "Today" button on the right will quickly reset your Planner back to display bookings for today's date.
 The forward and backward arrow buttons will also change the display by a single day/week/month (depending on your Planner view).

 On the Bookings page you can view a list of your Past or Future bookings.
-You can also filter the list of bookings displayed by the booking Status - Confirmed, Pending or Cancelled.
+You can also filter the list of bookings displayed by the booking Status - Any, Confirmed, Pending or Cancelled.

 In the Bookings module options you can set the default booking status that is given to new bookings when they are added.
 So if your internal admin processes require all booking to be approved, you can set the default booking status to "Pending".

 Bookings that are linked to events in your Calendar module are, by definition, already displayed on your church's calendar in the Calendar module.
 However, for bookings not linked to calendar events, you have the option to also show them on your calendar - perhaps to keep other team members informed who may not have access to the Planner view in the Bookings module.
 Many churches like to keep their event and bookings calendars separate; but for churches wishing to show some or all of their bookings on the church calendar, the "Show on calendar?" option will provide that functionality for you.